mrz/symfony-check/README.md

 of the above-mentioned repository and populates the mnesia database with the data analyzed from the clone.

-The `analyze` task is the intended user exposed interface, and it receives as argument the path to a composer.lock file to analyze for vulnerabilities:
+The [`analyze`](lib/tasks/analyze.ex) task finally is the intended user exposed interface, and it receives as argument the path to a composer.lock file to analyze for vulnerabilities:

     ~/P/symfony_vuln_checker (master|✚1) $ mix analyze ../symfony-standard/composer.lock